Mathnerd314/stroscot/docs/Reference/Memory.rst

     else
       reduce (free {continuation = c})

 Destructors are very similar to finalizers.
-In fact we can use them to implement *prompt* finalizers, that guarantee ``free`` is called immediately after some ``use``:
+In fact we can use destructors to implement *prompt* finalizers, that guarantee ``free`` is called immediately after some ``use``:

 ::